poolec4/MAE6245-final-project/README.md

 # MAE6245-final-project

-Full dynamic simulation and vizualization of 6DoF quadrotor.
+Full dynamic simulation, control, and vizualization of 6DoF quadrotor with attached inverted pendulum.